TNA Impact! (video game): Development

-After periods of negotiation with Electronic Arts and Rockstar Games, TNA signed a multi-year agreement with Midway Games in November 2005.
+After various negotiations with Electronic Arts and Rockstar Games, TNA signed a multi-year agreement with Midway Games in November 2005.
 Midway announced their intentions to release Impact!, the first game in TNA's history, for each of the seventh generation consoles, which were released in 2008.

-Several TNA wrestlers were involved in the game's production.
+Several TNA wrestlers were involved in the production.
 The self described "hardcore gamers" Samoa Joe and A.J.
-Styles both took part in meetings with Midway staff to brainstorm gameplay ideas, and Joe, Styles, Christopher Daniels, Senshi, Sonjay Dutt, and Jeff Jarrett were all a part of the motion capture sessions.
-During the October 2006 tapings of the weekly TNA Impact! program, members of the TNA roster were "scanned" for the game and audio samples of the Impact!
+Styles both participated in meetings with Midway staff to brainstorm gameplay ideas, and Joe, Styles, Christopher Daniels, Senshi, Sonjay Dutt, and Jeff Jarrett were all a part of the motion capture sessions.
+During the October 2006 tapings of the weekly TNA Impact! program, members of the TNA roster were "scanned" for the game, and audio samples of the Impact!
 Zone crowd were recorded.
-The Liverpool Olympia in Liverpool, England was used for reference photos, used to inspire the unlockable 'London' venue in the game.
+The Liverpool Olympia was used for reference photos to inspire the unlockable 'London' venue in the game.

 Other features

-Classic TNA highlight matches were featured in the video game as TNA Extras with two matches being filmed as Midway games exclusive matches being a Knockouts Gauntlet Match and a Six Way X Division Match.
+Classic TNA highlight matches were featured in the video game as TNA Extras, with two matches being filmed as Midway Games exclusive matches.
+These matches were a Knockouts Gauntlet Match and a Six Way X Division Match.

+Downloadable content (DLC)

+Midway introduced downloadable content which enabled the player to expand the game, making TNA Impact! the first professional wrestling video game in history to offer this service.

+The first downloadable content was in the form of new wrestlers that the player could add to the game, these being Curry Man and Petey Williams.
+These were bought for 100 Microsoft points from the Xbox Live Marketplace, and as an extra gift, the player could download Mike Tenay for free.
+This feature was only available for Xbox 360 and started on November 6, 2008, but the content was initially glitched and made Curry Man emerge as Christopher Daniels in his entrance and Petey Williams emerge as A.J.
+Styles and have the model of Senshi in the ring.
+These glitches were later fixed.

+Don West and Afro Thunder were also exclusive to the PlayStation 3 and Xbox 360 versions through style points.

 Reception

 TNA Impact! received "mixed or average" reviews, while the Wii version received "generally unfavorable" reviews, according to review aggregator Metacritic.

-The game was praised for its realistic graphics and simple control scheme but criticized for its limited and repetitive movesets, poor entrances, lack of championship belts, and inconsistent AI.
+The game was praised for its realistic graphics and simple control scheme, but criticized for its limited and repetitive movesets, poor entrances, lack of championship belts, and inconsistent AI.
 GameSpot was generally positive to the PlayStation 3, Xbox 360, and PlayStation 2 versions.

 As of February 2009, TNA iMPACT! had shipped approximately 1.5 million units.